-- An impression kit with instructions to take your teeth impression: we take both upper & lower teeth impressions to guarantee a perfect fit for your night guard
+- An impression kit with instructions to take your teeth impression: we take both upper & lower teeth impressions to guarantee a perfect fit for your teeth guard

 - All inclusive shipping and handling

 - One custom made Pro Teeth Ultra Thin Guard for day time teeth grinding

-- A plastic case for your night guard
+- A plastic case for your teeth guard

-Please note: If you're suffering from TMJ disorder or TMJ disorder symptoms, we do NOT recommend ordering a night guard online.
+Please note: If you're suffering from TMJ disorder or TMJ disorder symptoms, we do NOT recommend ordering a teeth guard online.
 Please consult your dentist directly.
 For more information, see this article about bruxism night guard vs TMJ mouth guard.